BiggyJDev/react-dashboard/README.md

 ### Utilising our new components.

 Now we have our Components and Pages imported we can go back and remove our hard coded text and replace them with the relevant component

+# The Application

+## Sidebar

+Let's get started on the sidebar

+First we need to be able to switch between different pages in our application, so we need to import both Link and NavLink from React-Router-DOM.
+Alongside the navigation we need a few icons and the Tooltip Component from @SyncFusion.
+Lastly we will need some data to work with so we will import the links from ../data/dummy

+Our side bar is going to be affected by state so whilst we develop it we are going to create a dummy state and set the activeMenu = true

+For this side bar we are going to be using a lot of logic, hence why we have the dummy data file imported.

+We start our Sidebar off with a div that is styled to fill the screen and control the overflow.

+Within this div we have our first logical statement, this checks to see if the activeMenu is true and if it is true it will display a react fragment which contains:

+1. A div that contains

+- The heading for the nav bar
+- An exit button if the application is loaded on devices of medium width or less

+2. A div that contain:

+- The title and Logo that is mapped from the dummy data file

+For the title of each section we map the links we imported earlier mapping each object to an 'item'..

+We then generate the title by looping through the data file displaying each item.title inside of a p tag

+For the actual link, we house this inside the NavLink component we imported from react-router-dom.

+The destination of the link is given by a template literal string `./{Link.name}`.

+The key is also assigned to Link.name so it is unique

+The onClick function is not in use yet, we will use that later, so it is set to an empty callback function.

+With the styling we have used some Logic: We want to change the styling of the link dependant on whether it is active or not.
+The styling has been stored in two variables to keep our code clean.
+We have activeLink and normalLink

+Inside the NavLink we need to render something, we do thisby using our mapped data by rendering the Link.icon and a span tag that contains Link.name